 As the child grows the controlling parent may feel threatened by their son or daughter’s developing independence.
 The narcissist has a desperate desire to be ‘needed’ and hates what they see as their loss of control, sometimes turning against their children as a result.

 There are some narcissistic parents who have no interest in their children at any age.
 They see their children as nothing more than a burden and a hindrance.
+Their children’s feelings and emotions are ignored, being told they are overly sensitive if they complain.
 They will ignore their children’s very existence behind closed doors where only the members of the dysfunctional family will see the reality of family life.

 Written by Anne McCrea